Hot Water Systems

-Homeowners can maintain their hot water systems by getting them regularly checked and tested for leaks, and where possible pre-planning replacement for old systems to happen in the warmer months, so that you are prepared and ready for the colder times.
+Homeowners can maintain their hot water systems by getting them regularly checked and tested for leaks and were possible, planning replacement for older systems to happen in the warmer months so that you are prepared and ready for the colder times.

-There are a few things you can do before calling an expert, however:
+There are however a few things you can do before calling a professional:

-- Check for rust & leaks – any sign of corrosion, water leak or dripping around the safety valve is a sure fire sign that your system is in trouble (don’t leave it too long like this example!)
+Check for rust & leaks – any sign of corrosion, water leak or dropping around the safety valve is a sure fire sign that your system is in trouble.

-We are experienced in carrying out full hot water system services, or if it’s an old system and you are looking to replace it we work with a multitude of well-known quality brands such as Rheem, Dux, Rinnai and Vulcan and will provide you with unbiased advice depending on your budget and needs.
+We are experienced in carrying out full water system services or if it’s an old system and you are looking to replace it we work with a multitude of well-known brands such as Rheem, Dux, Rinnai and Vulcan and will provide you with unbiased advice depending on your budgets and needs.

-In some circumstances, you may also be eligible to apply for a cash-back when you install a new hot water system so be sure to research this with your electricity company or other relevant providers before proceeding.
+In some circumstances, you may also be eligible to apply for a cash-back when you install a new hot water system so be sure to research this with your electricity company or another relevant provider before proceeding.

-There are many things to consider when replacing your hot water system, and the team from Choice have written a great overview of the some of these including whether you should go for gas, electric, or even solar.
+There are many things to consider when replacing your hot water system, and the team from Choice have written a great overview of some of these including whether you should go for gas, electric or even solar.